Nick Jr. (Scandinavia)

 Nick Jr. is a Scandinavian television channel targeting preschoolers.

 Viasat announced the launch of Nick Jr. on 25 May 2010.
-It is scheduled to launch on September 1, 2010.
+It launched on 1 September 2010.
 Viasat and Tele2 TV were broadcasting the channel from the start.
-Canal Digital added the channel on January 7, 2013.
+Canal Digital added the channel on 7 January 2013.

 Nick Jr. became MTV Networks' fourth dedicated Swedish channel, after MTV, Nickelodeon and Comedy Central.